Esri/arcgis-maps-sdk-java-samples/portal/integrated-windows-authentication/README.md

 # Integrated Windows Authentication

-Connect to an IWA secured Portal and search for maps.
+Connect to an IWA secured portal and search for maps.

 ![Image of integrated windows authentication](IntegratedWindowsAuthentication.png)